 Given the increased use of virtual assets, your financial institution might be considering banking virtual asset service providers (VASPs).
 As outlined in a recent webinar, if you do decide to include VAs and VASPs as part of your business, here are some things that need to be done to mitigate virtual currency AML risks:

 - When evaluating cryptocurrency risks, the cryptocurrency type must be evaluated and understood.
 Each cryptocurrency type presents a different type of risk, but from an AML/KYC perspective, privacy coins pose the highest risk.

 - You need to risk profile all the cryptocurrencies used by your clients.
-If a client is bringing money in from an exchange, you need to know not just what was the currency that they immediately transacted with but work with the exchange to understand if there were other currencies involved and what were the types of transactions being used by that user.
+If a client is bringing money in from an exchange, you need to know not just the currency they immediately transacted with, but work with the exchange to understand if there were other currencies involved and what types of transactions are being used by that user.

 - You need to complete enhanced due diligence on any VASPs that you’re going to do business with.
-You need to understand the nature of the business, value and purpose and make sure the business is running legally and securely.
+You need to understand the nature of the business, its value and purpose, and make sure the business is running legally and securely.

 - Finally, keep doing what you are doing.
 Everything you do with traditional fiat currency applies for cryptocurrencies including sanctions screening, PEP screening, adverse media, etc.

 - New coins and new types will continue to emerge as coins split (hard fork), new coins are developed, and new problems are solved through cryptocurrency.
 It is important to stay informed and assess the risk with each.

 If you are interested in learning more about how technological advancements are changing compliance, read our recent article about fintech AML risks.